supps816/supp/README1_2DSemantic.md

 ### Run
 - Dataset preparation.

 You need to modify some arguments in `tools/options.py`.
 For example, you need to change the `imagedataroot` to where you store the dataset.
-The formatted demo dataset is uploaded at ???
+The formatted demo dataset is uploaded.

 - Below are some example running scripts for running ResNet, ViT (Vision Transformer),
 ```